SockMonkeyy/SockMonkeyy/README.md

 -->

 <br><br>
-## Thank you so much for taking the time to stop by!
-- I am currently in the infant stages of my journey of becoming a full stack web developer/programmer.
-- I am looking to connect and network with other awesome indviduals that may be starting thier developer/coding career or just looking to collab.
-- I'm am always looking for motivation, constructive critism, and any tips or tricks to help me along my journey!
+## Who Am I
+- I was previously a Purchasing Mananger for Marriott Hotels and most recently Honda Manufacturing of Alabama.
+I developed a strong curiousity for programming from my need for more powerful and automated spreadsheets to assist with my day to day task and inventory controls.
+My in depth experience creating Excel spreadsheats using macros and vba lead me to JavaScript.

+## Where I Am
-- Utilizing The Odin Project, Free Code Camp, and several Udemy courses my goal is become highly proficient with JavaScript, React JS, Python, and Azure!
+I am currently in the infant stages of my journey of becoming a full stack web developer/programmer and would love for you to follow along my journey and career transition.
+Utilizing The Odin Project, Free Code Camp, and several Udemy courses my goal is become highly proficient with JavaScript, React JS, Python, and Azure!
+I am looking to connect and network with other awesome indviduals that may be starting thier developer/coding career or just looking to collab.
+I'm am always looking for motivation, constructive critism, and any tips or tricks to help me along my journey!
-<br><br>

 ### Current Progress:
  - [x] HTML5